Kaiser321/GE-2-CA/README.md

 Each ship has a controller script `ShipController` attached with contains it's health, rate of fire and the range of attack.

 A state machine was also used to play the scenes.
 Each scene is a state and when an event triggers in a scene the next scene is played.
 This is contained in the `SceneController` script.

+### Trail Renderer
+Trail renderer was used to add effects to the bullets to recreate the laser effect from the movie.
+It was also added to the Falcon and X-Wings for additional flying effects.

 ## Storyboard
 ### Scene 1